mrk21/study_backend/nginx_openresty/README.md

 ---

-In addition, you can execute nginx module testing by entering `prove` command.
+In addition, you can execute nginx module testing by entering `make test` command.

 ## Memo